valerino/es-vscraper/readme.md

 todo
 ----
 .
-Untested at the moment (need to get my hands on my raspi with EmulationStation as soon as i get back from holidays :) )
+Untested at the moment (need to get my hands on my raspi with EmulationStation as soon as i get back from holidays :))

 .
-At the moment, only works for single game ('path' must be a game file).
-Need to check with each database provider for permission to implement directory-tree scanning (might be too heavy for their traffic)
+At the moment, only works for single game ('path' must be a game file)

 .
 Implement more systems :)